dorbai/adrit-mcb/README.md

 ## AI Integration

-### Using Gemini via Genkit (recommended)
+### Using Google's Gemini (recommended)

 1. Create a Gemini API key in [Google AI Studio](https://makersuite.google.com/app/apikey).
 2. Expose the key to your build/deployment environment as an environment variable named `GEMINI_API_KEY` (or `VITE_GEMINI_API_KEY` if you use Vite).
-3. No further code is required; the widget automatically picks up the key via Genkit and uses the `gemini-2.0-flash` model by default.
+3. No further code is required; the widget automatically picks up the key and uses the `gemini-1.5-flash` model by default.

 ```bash
 # Unix-like